SEI-SEA-1-25/react-todo-list/README.md

 ## Part 3:

-If we want to make this a truly extensible list, we could create an array of items, pass them into props through the `ListItem` component, and then render each item.
+If we want to make this a truly extensible list, we could create an array of items, pass them into props to many `ListItem` components, and then render all of them.
 Let's do that now.

 * First create an file that exports an array of placeholder tasks and then import it into your `TodoList.jsx`.